-The average case rate in Twin Falls is on the low end of the high risk tier.
-Eleven local long-term care facilities are experiencing outbreaks, several are uncontrolled.
+The average case rate in Twin Falls has dropped into the high risk tier.
+Eight local long-term care facilities are experiencing outbreaks, several are uncontrolled.
 Impact on the local and regional hospitals is moderate.

 Taking all major factors into account, the overall determined risk level is moderate.